 Key Features:

-• Integration: Seamlessly integrates with testing tools like TestNG and frameworks like Jenkins.
+- Integration: Seamlessly integrates with testing tools such as TestNG and with frameworks such as Jenkins.

 Best For: Automating web application testing across multiple platforms.